 I hope you will enjoy your stay, and find music that is both relaxing and refreshing.

-Newagemusic.guide and the web radio channel New Age Stars are links between dedicated artists, both major and independent, and loyal New Age music fans.
-My passion for the genre brings artists and fans closer together through streaming music, reviews and interviews.
-I pride myself in being an independent and trustworthy source for “everything New Age music”.
+Newagemusic.guide, the web radio channel New Age Stars/Live365.com and the Spotify playlist New Age Music Radio are links between dedicated artists, both major and independent, and loyal music fans.
+New Age Music Guide brings artists and fans closer together through streaming music, reviews and interviews.
+The goal is to be an independent and trustworthy portal for “everything New Age music”.

-The Newagemusic.guide under the Newagemusic.nu domain was launched in May 2008 and has since day one been a welcome addition to the New Age music scene.
-The blog has been acknowledged as a part of the new music media by leading labels both in US and Europe.
-The site is known to be visited regularly by Grammy winners, top music business executives and hardcore New Age music fans alike.
+The guide, under the Newagemusic.nu domain (now a Swedish music page), was launched in May 2008 and has since day one been a welcome addition to the New Age music scene.
+The guide has been acknowledged as a part of the new music media by leading labels both in the US and Europe.
+The site is known to be visited regularly by Grammy winners, top music business executives, and hardcore New Age music fans alike.
 In 2012 the blog moved to the domain Newagemusic.info.

 Here you can see how the page has changed over the years: